alidcastano/alidcastano-jekyll/_posts/drafts/2016-04-30-BeUniquelyValuable.md

 title: How to make yourself indispensable

 quote: |

+image: pretty-good.gif

 published: true

 ---

-How do people get stuck with jobs they hate?
+How, or why, do people get stuck with jobs they hate?
 That's one lesson I don't intend to learn the hard way.
-Which means that along with knowing what to do, I need to know what *not* to do.
-So I've developed a working theory for both, one that I believe will prove handy for the both of us.
+Which means that along with studying what to do, I need to study what *not* to do.
+So I've formulated a working theory for both, which I believe will prove handy for the both of us.

-I'm by no means an expert in this subject, but I've drawn on the wisdom of Scott Adams, the creator of the famous Dilbert cartoon.
-And given that he's predicted [nine out of nine political events](http://blog.dilbert.com/post/136261193951/ranking-the-best-political-pundits-of-2015) that led to the unforeseen Trump nomination, it's evident he understands what factors lead to success better than 99% of America.
+I've drawn on the wisdom of Scott Adams, the creator of the famous Dilbert cartoon, to formulate a working theory for both.
+Adam's has predicted nine out of nine political events[^fn-Adams]that led to the unforeseen Trump nomination, it's evident he understands what factors lead to success better than 99% of America.

 "If you want an average successful life it doesn’t take much planning," Adams says.
 "Just stay out of trouble, go to school, and apply for jobs you might like."
 The predicament is that "like" is too loose term for someone young.
 At such an age, your receptors are stimulated more by certain colors---namely, green and yellow---which makes it easy to like something for the wrong reasons.
 And like so, most graduates end up with the same mass-produced style of success: a job that pays well, but that you hate.